Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

 This is a simplistic explanation, but it suffices for now.

-And we we've gone from that to a regulatory state where we've got special interest groups making these decisions instead of courts of law where where you have all of the defenses if you're a defendant and where the burden of proof is on the prosecution.
+And we've gone from that to a regulatory state where we've got special interest groups making these decisions instead of courts of law where you have all of the defenses if you're a defendant and where the burden of proof is on the prosecution.

-And I'm all for uh somebody in a court of law taking action against somebody who's harming them vis-a-vis pollution.
+And I'm all for somebody in a court of law taking action against somebody who's harming them vis-a-vis pollution.

-I'm not for this overwielding regulation that hurts the economy and has no basis in fact, and many times is junk science.
+I'm not for this overwielding regulation that hurts the economy and has no basis, in fact, and many times is junk science.

-Now, you'll get to give you an example.
+Now, I'll just give you an example.

-There is absolutely no evidence, Emmett, zip zero nada, that increasing the miles per gallon uh the the cafe standards as Congress just did in this ridiculous energy bill that the entire thing should have been vetoed, uh, will will reduce consumption.
+Miles per gallon that you talked about, there is absolutely no evidence, zip zero nada, that increasing the miles per gallon, the CAFE standards, as Congress just did in this ridiculous energy bill that the entire thing should have been vetoed, will reduce consumption.

 In fact, you know what happens when miles per gallon goes up?